Threshold corrections to the MSSM finite-temperature Higgs potential: Summary

 The isocontours for CP-even scalar masses $m_h$ and $m_H$ fall down in an extremely narrow temperature region near $T=$0, see Figs.\ref{vthiggstgb5} - \ref{vthiggstgb40}, so during the 'overturn' of the potential a nearly step-like decrease of $v(T)$ must happen to keep constant masses.

-Although our evaluation is performed at the one-loop only and not all possible corrections are considered, usually it is possible to adjust $\mu$, $A_{t,b}$ (or $X_{t,b}$), $m_Q$, $m_U$ and $m_D$ of the MSSM parameter space in such a way that the boundary condition for zero temperature $v(0)=$246 GeV is respected, the critical temperature is of the order of 100 GeV or higher, and the phase transition is of the first order.
+Although our evaluation is performed at the one-loop only and not all possible corrections are considered, usually it is possible to adjust $\mu$, $A_{t,b}$ (or $X_{t,b}$), $m_Q$, $m_U$ and $m_D$ of the MSSM parameter space in such a way that the boundary condition for zero temperature $v(0)=$246 GeV is respected, the lightest Higgs boson mass is large enough, the critical temperature is of the order of 100 GeV or higher, and the phase transition is of the first order.
+Threshold corrections with $\mu$, $A_{t,b}$ of the order of 1 TeV can increase the strength the electroweak phase transition.
 Independently on the temperature evolution scenarios, one should not forget that the value of ${\tt tg}\beta$ at zero temperature must be consistent with the range from 5 to 50-60, provided by phenomenological restrictions from LEP2 and Tevatron data for the reactions $e^+ e^- \to hZ$, $h\to b \bar b$, and $pp\to t\bar t$, $t\to H^\pm b$.
 In the nearest future useful information about the allowed regions of the MSSM parameter space could be provided by the LHC Higgs physics program \cite{higgslhc}.
-Availability of the criteria $v(T_c)/T_c \sim$1 for the absence of sphaleron in the broken phase deserves a more careful study with the evaluation of radiative corrections from other sources, especially the infrared ones.
+Availability of the criteria $v(T_c)/T_c \sim$1 for the absence of sphaleron in the broken phase deserves a more careful study with more precise evaluation of radiative corrections from other sources, especially the infrared ones.

-We considered only the case of real-valued MSSM parameters $A_{t,b}$ and $\mu$.
+Only the case of real-valued MSSM parameters $A_{t,b}$ and $\mu$ was considered.
 Generalization to the complex-valued parameters (the case of explicit CP violation in the squark-Higgs and the two-doublet Higgs sectors) is straightforward with radiation corrections defined by Eqs.(\ref{eq:lambda5})-(\ref{eq:lambda7}), where phases of $A_{t,b}$ and $\mu$ can be introduced.
 Complex $\lambda_{5,6,7}$ lead to the mixing of CP-even $h$,$H$ and CP-odd $A$ scalars resulting in the Higgs bosons without a definite CP-parity $h_1$,$h_2$ and $h_3$ with specific properties, modifying the qualitative picture described above.

 0.5cm

 { \bf Acknowledgements} 0.2cm

 M.D.(MSU) is grateful to Mikhail Shaposhnikov for useful discussion.
 Work was partially supported by grants ADTP 3341, RFBR 10-02-00525-a, NS 1456.2008.2 and FAP contract 5163.